szmarczak/cpp-pointers-tutorial/README.md

 # cpp-pointers-tutorial
-> A simple tutorial on how the pointers work
+> A simple tutorial on how the pointers work - a two-dimensional array example

 ```
              tab + 0   tab + 1